fny21/DARE/README.md

 ## 📦 Dataset

-We use the Taobao and Tmall dataset in our code.
-To download and process the data, please follow [preprocess/README.md](./preprocess/README.md)
+Our experiments use the Taobao and Tmall datasets.
+To download and preprocess the data, follow the instructions in [preprocess/README.md](./preprocess/README.md).

 ## 🚀 Train

-We support training **DARE**, **TWIN**, **DIN**, and all their variants in our paper on Taobao and Tmall dataset.
+We support training **DARE**, **TWIN**, **DIN**, and their variants on the Taobao and Tmall datasets.
-Example instructions are shown in [scripts/Taobao.sh](./scripts/taobao.sh) and [scripts/tmall.sh](./scripts/tmall.sh) (Explanation of the input parameters can be found at the end of this README.md).
+Example training scripts can be found in: [scripts/Taobao.sh](./scripts/taobao.sh) and [scripts/tmall.sh](./scripts/tmall.sh) (Explanations of input parameters can be found in [train_pytorch.py](train_pytorch.py)).

-For ETA, SDIM and TWIN-V2, their code are not open-source up to now.
-Please contact the authors of these models for their implementation if you need.
+For **ETA, SDIM, and TWIN-V2**, the code is not yet open-source.
+If you need their implementations, please contact the respective authors.

-Note that there are **many simple tricks**, and adding or removing them may have some influence on the result.
+Note that there are **various simple tricks** that may affect the results.
+Adding or removing them could slightly change performance.
-Besides, there exists some randomness in "Candidate Sampling".
-So there may be some bias on the absolute result.
-But the relative performance gap should be the same as what we report in our paper.
+Besides, candidate sampling introduces randomness, leading to slight variations in absolute results.
+However, the relative performance trends should remain consistent with our paper.

 ## 🎇 Analysis

-Code for analysis are put in [./analysis](./analysis), including analysis for [attention](./analysis/attention_accuracy_analysis), [gradient](./analysis/gradient_domination_and_conflict_analysis), [representation](./analysis/gradient_domination_and_conflict_analysis)
+The analysis scripts are located in the [./analysis](./analysis) directory, covering [attention](./analysis/attention_accuracy_analysis), [gradient](./analysis/gradient_domination_and_conflict_analysis), [representation](./analysis/gradient_domination_and_conflict_analysis)
 and [training](./analysis/performance_during_training_analysis).
-There exists a readme.md in each folder.
-Follow their commands and you will get figures like that:
+Each folder contains a README.md with instructions.
+Running the provided commands will generate figures like the following:

 <div style="float: left; width: 99%">
 <img src="./figures/model_gsu_idx_4_category_15_attn.png" width="235" height="250" />